fmerizzi/revolving_earth_dataset/README.md

 # revolving_earth_dataset

-A new dataset for video diffusion.
+A new dataset for video diffusion based on wikimedia commons gifs of the earth.
+2163 videos of 10 frames each and with size 64x64.